-Deadline: Friday, 27/3/2020 I will send the answer key to the exercises to you.
-Send me only the responses to the open questions via e-mail.
+I will send the answer key to the exercises to you.
+Send me only the responses to the open questions via e-mail on an attached word file (no PDFs).
+You should finish this assignment by the end of your scheduled lesson on Friday 13/11/20, but the deadline to submit it is Sunday 15/11/20.
 NEW ENGLAND New England is highly industrial, but it also has many fields, woods, and small towns.
 New England is the part of the United States that is most like "Old" England.
 It is also the most well-defined region of the United States: Americans might disagree over exactly which states are part of the south, but for everyone New England includes six states: Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, and Connecticut.
 To people of the south of the United States, Yankee may mean a northerner.
 To people from other countries, Yankee means an American.
 But, properly used, Yankee has a more specific meaning: It refers to people who live in New England.
 What is the Yankee character?

 Yankees are known for being honest, but shrewd; realistic and to-the-point; practical rather than romantic; untalkative, thrifty, principled, and independent.
 Calvin Coolidge, the thirtieth president of the United States, was a Yankee (nicknamed "Silent Cal.").
 Yankee thrift is well expressed by a New England saying: Eat it up, wear it out, make it do, do without."
-In the 18^{th} century, the American Revolution began in New England.
+In the 18th century, the American Revolution began in New England.
 Yankees were among the strongest supporters of independence.
 New England Yankees led the movement to end slavery in America.
 TWO NEW ENGLAND WRITERS: HAWTHORNE AND THOREAU Hawthorne's most famous novels are set in the town of Salem.
 One of Hawthorne's ancestors was a judge at the Salem Witch trials.
 A woman he found guilty put a curse on the Hawthorne family.
 Hawthorne used this theme in his novel The House of the Seven Gables.
 Thoreau if known for his book based on his experiences at Walden Pond, near the town of Concord, Massachusetts.
 Thoreau believed that citizens had the duty of civil disobedience, that is, of peacefully protesting government policies they considered wrong.
 Thoreau practiced what he preached.
 To express his disapproval of the Mexican War, he refused to pay his taxes and consequently went to jail.
-Respond to these questions with an e-mail to me.
-(Deadline: Friday, March 27, 2020) What definition would people from the south of the U.S. be likely to give to the word Yankee?
+Respond to these questions on an attached word file and send it to me via email.
+What definition would people from the south of the U.S. be likely to give to the word Yankee?
 How about people from other countries?